Matt Brown (fighter)

-Matthew Burton Brown (born January 10, 1981) is an American mixed martial artist currently competing in the Welterweight division of the Ultimate Fighting Championship.
-A professional competitor since 2004, Brown was a contestant on the seventh season of The Ultimate Fighter television series.
+Matthew Burton Brown (born January 10, 1981) is an American former professional mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship (UFC) from 2008 until 2024.
+Brown gained entry into the UFC after competing on the seventh season of The Ultimate Fighter television series.

 Background

 Brown was born and raised in Jamestown, Ohio.
 After being home schooled for two years, he attended Greeneview High School, where he struggled to fit in.
 Living in a small town with no foreseeable future outside of a low paying factory job as a machinist, Brown grew frustrated and turned to drugs and alcohol.
 For a period, he was addicted to meth, regularly used cocaine and would often get into fights at parties.
 By his early twenties he had survived a heroin overdose (which led to his nickname "The Immortal"), had been homeless and had been to prison.
 Brown's interest in MMA started with drunkenly practicing various submission holds that he had seen on VHS tapes featuring Ken Shamrock on friends.

 In what started as a cocaine-fueled trip to see his friend fight, Brown signed up to his first fight on a few hours' notice.
 He purchased a mouth piece from across the road, boiled it in a nearby restaurant and fought his first fight without any training; despite this he ended up winning.
 Brown fought again in the same night and was beaten badly, losing a decision.
 His first formal training was at a Japanese jiu-jitsu gym, where he agreed to another fight in two weeks with Muay Thai rules.
 In what was actually a sanshou match, Brown wound up losing by decision and went to work the same night.
 He later transitioned to a Jorge Gurgel affiliate, which led him to full MMA training.